sisterai/estate-assistant-system/README.md

 ## Mintlify Documentation

-This project is also documented using Mintlify, which provides an easy way to create and maintain documentation.
+This project is also documented using Mintlify, which offers a straightforward method to create and maintain documentation.

-The Mintlify documentation complements, rather than replaces, the existing README and technical docs.
-It offers a more AI-native, user-friendly interface for exploring the project's features, setup instructions, architecture, and usage examples.
+The Mintlify documentation supplements, rather than replaces, the existing README and technical docs.
+It provides a more AI-native, user-friendly interface for discovering the project's features, setup instructions, architecture, and usage examples.

 You can access the Mintlify documentation for this project at the [Mintlify docs directory](mintlify-ai-docs/README.md).